 Statistically speaking, the initial application of about seventy percent (70%) of the people who apply for SSD is DENIED.
 Some give up at this stage because they believe that they will be unable to prevail if they go forward.
 This is not true.

 If your initial application is denied, you can request a hearing before an administrative law judge.
 At this hearing, you are required to prove that you are entitled to benefits.
-Statistically speaking, claimants win about two-thirds (66-2/3%) of the cases that are decided AFTER a hearing.
+Statistically speaking, claimants win about fifty-four percent (54%) of the cases that are decided AFTER a hearing (after deducting out cases that are dismissed).
 Claimants represented by experienced lawyers win in even greater percentages.

 Professional Services in SSD Cases